LAICEROO/Flight_price_prediction/README.md

 - price: Price of the flight

 ## Evaluation
 Evaluate the performance of the trained model using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared.
-Ensure the model is reliable and accurate in predicting flight prices.